 Chris established Made for Moving in order to offer a more mindful approach to personal training and injury rehabilitation.
 Chris believes our bodies are 'made for moving' and that by learning to move well we can all feel great and look our best, whatever our age or level of fitness.

-Prior to establishing Made for Moving, Chris played semi-professional rugby and worked in sports marketing with organisations and brands such as England Rugby, English Football League, NatWest, Nike and Standard Life Investments.
-As a result Chris understands how challenging it can be to balance work, a social life and family commitments with health, fitness and well-being.
+Prior to establishing Made for Moving, Chris worked in sports marketing and sponsorship with organisations and brands such as England Rugby, English Football League, NatWest, Nike and Standard Life Investments.
+As a result Chris understands how challenging it can be to balance a 9 to 5 office job, a social life, and family commitments with one's health, fitness and well-being.

-Chris' personal training clients build strength primarily through bodyweight, gymnastic strength training combined with traditional compound barbell exercises.
-Chris believes that bodyweight strength training provides unmatched opportunities for personal growth whilst enjoying the fun and variety of ever more challenging movements.
+Chris' clients build strength primarily through bodyweight, gymnastic strength training combined with traditional compound barbell exercises.
+Chris believes that this combination provides clients with unmatched opportunities for personal growth whilst enjoying the fun and variety of ever more challenging movements.

 Alongside their strength training, Chris helps his clients move and feel better by working on their flexibility and joint mobility.
 Chris believes this aspect of training is key to countering the physical limitations often associated with modern lifestyles, keeping your body pain free and providing you with the foundations upon which you can build greater strength and achieve new skills and movements.

-Chris also provides musculoskeletal therapy, combining massage therapy with joint mobilisation and assisted stretching to relieve pain and soreness, correct imbalances in soft tissue and improve joint range of motion.
+Alongside personal training, Chris offers musculoskeletal therapy, combining massage therapy with joint mobilisation and assisted stretching to relieve pain and soreness, correct imbalances in soft tissue and improve joint range of motion.

 Chris has learnt from leading coaches, osteopaths and physiotherapists in order to create his own philosophy and is always looking to broaden his knowledge in order to offer his clients the very best service.
 Currently, Chris is continuing his education by studying a Masters in Osteopathy (M.Ost) degree at the University College of Osteopathy (formerly the British School of Osteopathy) in London.